Braided zesting and its applications: Introduction

 There are two related constructions found in the literature that should be mentioned.
-The first is gauging \cite{SCJZ}: one begins with a modular category $\cB$ that admits an action of a finite group $G$ by braided tensor automorphisms, and constructs, assuming certain cohomological obstructions vanish, new modular categories $\cC$.
+The first is gauging \cite{SCJZ}: one begins with a modular category $\cB$ that admits an action of a finite group $G$ by braided tensor autoquivalences, and constructs, assuming certain cohomological obstructions vanish, new modular categories $\cC$.
 The first step is to construct the $G$-crossed braided categories $\cD$ with $\cB$ as the trivial component (using \cite{ENO2}), and the second takes the $G$-equivariantization, which will be modular.
 In some cases zestings can be placed in this framework.
-If $\cC$ is modular and $\cC_{pt}\cap\cC_{e}\cong\Rep(G) $ is Tannakian, we may set $\cB=(\cC_e)_G$ the $G$-de-equivariantization of the trivial component.
+If $\cC$ is modular and $\cC_{pt}\cap\cC_{e}\cong\Rep(G) $ is Tannakian with $G$ abelian, we may set $\cB=(\cC_e)_G$ the $G$-de-equivariantization of the trivial component.
 Then any modular zesting $\tilde{\cC}$ will be a $G$-gauging of $\cB$.
-The second construction is related.
-If $ \cC_{pt}\cap\cC_{e}\cong\Rep(G)$ as above, we may construct new categories as tensor products over $G$ by condensing the diagonal algebra in $\cC\boxtimes\Rep(D^\omega G)$.
+The second construction is related: if $ \cC_{pt}\cap\cC_{e}\cong\Rep(G)$ as above, we may construct new categories as tensor products over $G$ by condensing the diagonal algebra in $\cC\boxtimes\Rep(D^\omega G)$.

-While both of these constructions have the advantage of providing various structures from general arguments, zesting has several key features that these do not: 1) one has the fusion rules at the outset 2) we produce new categories that are not necessarily modular or even braided 3) it depends only on essentially cohomological choices and 4) we have explicit formulas for their modular data.
+While both of these constructions have the advantage of providing various structures from general arguments, zesting has several key features that these do not: 1) one has the fusion rules at the outset, 2) we produce new categories that are not necessarily modular or even braided, 3) it depends only on essentially cohomological choices, and 4) in the case that the resulting category is modular we have explicit formulas for the modular data.